przemek-study/ipspace-automation-course/deploy-net-service/README.md

 * __nodes__ - nodes where this VLAN needs to be deployed
 * __protocols__ - procotols that need to advertise this VLAN's IP space
 * __mlag__ - specifies whether MLAGs will be configured in this VLAN

+# TODO

+* More commands need to be added to the vlan service validator
+* More robus reporting needs to be produced by the custom validation script